 The tests that are part of the Kidney Function test panel are:

-This examination consists of a physical examination where the color, odor, quantity, specific gravity etc of the urine is noted.
-Microscopic examination of urine is done to weed out any pus cells, Rbc casts, Crystals etc.
+This examination consists of a physical examination where the colour, odour, quantity, specific gravity etc of the urine is noted.
+Microscopic examination of urine is done to weed out any pus cells, red blood cells (RBC) casts, Crystals etc.

 Blood Urea Nitrogen (BUN)